 - someone that doesn’t mind skipping the city center

-What’s the Best Area to Stay in Puerto Vallarta for You?
+The Best Area to Stay in Puerto Vallarta

 Honestly, I really don’t think there is a bad location in Puerto Vallarta.
 Each one has it’s own unique features.
 Wherever you decide to stay, I know you will love it.
 After you pick the perfect area make sure to read my post about where to eat in Puerto Vallarta so you can find the perfect food!